connectsolutions/best-practices/js/README.md

 This is a living document and new ideas for improving the code around us are always welcome.

+# Manifesto

-## All code in any code-base should look like a single person typed it, no matter how many people contributed.
+### All code in any code-base should look like a single person typed it, no matter how many people contributed.

 ## Table of Contents
  * [JavaScript Files](#jsfiles)